-The Journal of Agriculture and Food Chemistry published by the American chemical society clearly states that Apple cider vinegar is a rich source of Chlorogenic Acid, a polyphenol compound.
+The Journal of Agriculture and Food Chemistry published by the American chemical society clearly states that apple cider vinegar is a rich source of chlorogenic acid, a polyphenol compound (4).
 Chlorogenic acid is believed to be a super antioxidant in the medical field.

 Antioxidants are a class of molecules that are capable of inhibiting the oxidation of another molecule.
-Antioxidants play a significant role in your health, as they can control LDL cholesterol particles from becoming oxidized, a crucial step in the heart disease process by fighting free radicals that result in oxidative stress.
-As stated in the Journal of Food Science,
+Antioxidants play a significant role in your health, as they can control LDL cholesterol particles from becoming oxidized, a crucial step in the heart disease process by fighting free radicals that result in oxidative stress (5).
+As stated in the Journal of Food Science (6):

 “Polyphenols such as chlorogenic acid, which is present in high levels in apple cider vinegar, could inhibit oxidation of LDLs and improve health by preventing cardiovascular diseases.”

-A scientific study by the Central Research Institute of Japan on rats also proves that Apple cider vinegar can lower cholesterol and triglyceride levels.
+A scientific study by the Central Research Institute of Japan on rats also proves that apple cider vinegar can lower cholesterol and triglyceride levels (7).

 4. Helps Your Body Maintain a Healthy pH Level

 A common belief is that our body tends to be more acidic than alkaline.
 But according to recent research, our body is more inclined to alkalinity.
-Different parts of our body have different pH levels.
+Different parts of our bodies have different pH levels (8).

 One of the main reasons for the above ailments is an imbalanced stomach pH.
 These are the conditions in which the stomach is too alkaline.
-The acetic acid in the Apple cider vinegar lowers the alkalinity of the stomach and thus maintains the balanced pH which eventually gives relief from heartburn, acid reflux, indigestion, etc.
+The acetic acid in apple cider vinegar lowers the alkalinity of the stomach and thus maintains a balanced pH which eventually gives relief from heartburn, acid reflux, indigestion, etc (9).

-The acetic acid in the Apple Cider Vinegar increases the acidity in the stomach.
+The acetic acid in apple cider vinegar increases the acidity in the stomach.
 This helps in the easy digestion of the food consumed and it is then propelled into the small intestine for further digestion and absorption.

-Apple Cider Vinegar also helps in improved absorption of vitamins and minerals from the food we ingest.
+Apple cider vinegar also helps in the improved absorption of vitamins and minerals from the food we ingest.
 If the stomach is not producing the required amount of acids, the absorption of nutrients such as B6, folate, calcium, and iron from the food will be impaired.